 - Consider whether you need to read the full Government guidance, and/or take any follow-up action

 The UK Government guidance – key points

-The UK Government guidance for NHS service providers in England says that all providers, including optical practices, must consider and plan for the risks that may arise due to a no-deal Brexit.
+The UK Government guidance says that providers must consider and plan for the risks that may arise due to a no-deal Brexit.

 In particular, the Government says that providers should now take the following steps:

-Data protection7.
+Data protection5.
 If you operate in the EU or EEA as well as the UK, or if you transfer personal data between the UK and the EU/EEA: